-There is a very real chance that a potentially lifesaving treatment for your exists that your doctor does not know about.
-You simply don't know unless you have the latest information on your illness.
-We believe that patients should be making their own medical choices based upon the best information available.
+There is a very real chance that a potentially lifesaving treatment for your illness exists, that your doctor does not know about.
+You simply can’t know unless you have the latest information on your illness.
+We believe that patients should be making their own medical choices based on the best information available.

 Treatment Developments and Breakthroughs Worldwide

-There are thousands of researchers testing and developing new treatments all the time.
-These developments are reported in several thousand technical medical and scientific journals throughout the world.
-Through government organizations like The National Library of Medicine, these reports are analyzed, coded, and made public though government databases.
-It is possible for any person with a serious illness like cancer, to gain access to the latest treatment information for their specific illness.
+Government organizations like The National Library of Medicine analyze, code, and make these reports available through government databases.
+It is possible for any person with a serious illness like cancer to gain access to the latest treatment information for his or her specific illness.

-Well yes & no. It is not as simple as putting a term into a search engine like Google and sifting through the results.
-The main government database, called PubMed, is available online over the web.
+Well, yes and no. It is not as simple as putting a term into a search engine like Google and sifting through the results.
+The main government database, called PubMed, is available online.
 However, PubMed (formerly called Medline) was designed for researchers and medical librarians.
 PubMed is a very extensive database of the world’s latest (and historic) medical information.
 It has remarkably powerful tools for honing in on very specific types of information like the newest treatments for a particular illness.
 It even allows a user to do pinpoint limiting.
-For example, if I wanted to search for treatment articles on bladder cancer published in the past six months, doing so would be quite easily.
-If I wanted to restrict only to articles regarding treatment of that same illness but limit to surgical procedures, no problem.
-If I wanted to limit further to articles that specifically addressed treatment of that illness that specifically addressed persons over 65 with a history of diabetes (or emphysema, or hypertension, or any other condition), still no problem.
-If for whatever reason I wanted to limit to articles originally published in French, or for that matter, Spanish, or Russian.
-I could do that too, and much more (nearly all articles in the database include a summary in English).
+For example, if I wanted to search for treatment articles on bladder cancer limited to those published in the past six months, doing so would be quite easy.
+If I wanted to restrict my search only to articles regarding treatment of that same illness but limit to surgical procedures, no problem.
+If I wanted to limit it further to articles that specifically addressed treatment of that illness for persons over 65 with a history of diabetes (or emphysema, or hypertension, or any other condition), still no problem.
+If, for whatever reason, I wanted to limit it to articles originally published in French, or for that matter, Spanish, or Russian, I could do that too, as well as impose many other qualifiers (nearly all articles in the database include a summary in English).

-However, the PubMed database in not user friendly.
-It was designed for researchers and medical librarians long before there was such a thing as the internet, or for that matter, long before there were personal computers.
+However, the PubMed database is not user-friendly.
+It was designed for researchers and medical librarians long before there was such a thing as the Internet, or for that matter, long before there were personal computers.
 Someone trained in using the PubMed could readily do the searching I described above.
-However, it would be very difficult for someone unfamiliar with the structure of this database and the tools available to search it, to find what they are looking for with good accuracy and completeness.
+However, it would be very difficult for someone unfamiliar with the structure of this database and the tools available to search it to find what he or she is looking for with good accuracy and completeness.

-Search engines like Google, Yahoo, and Bing rely on software called crawlers or bots to “crawl” the web and figure out which websites are about what topics, and which are important enough to be placed in the search engine index.
+Search engines like Google rely on software called crawlers or bots to “crawl” the web and figure out which websites are about what topics and which are important enough to be placed in the search engine index.
 This works incredibly well for finding information on most topics.
-It works reasonably well for finding medical information too.
+It works reasonably well for finding medical information, too.

-However, when it comes to finding information that could quite literally mean finding very new information that could result in a life saving treatment for you, it isn’t good enough.
-Search engines have no innate ability to determine if a particular article buried in cybespace is important in terms of it's potential as a better treatment for your illness.
+However, when it comes to finding information that could quite literally result in a life-saving treatment for you, it isn’t good enough.
+Search engines have no innate ability to determine if a particular article buried in cyberspace is important in terms of its potential as a better treatment for your illness.
 The software analyzes words used in the article, the number of links to the article, and other factors that have little to do with medical relevance.